 Midline, primary closure involves a complete excision with primary closure with the goal of accelerating wound healing.
 This approach, however, is plagued by wound dehiscence, recurrence, and infection, most likely due to the high degree of tension placed on the wound with activation of the gluteal muscles and an environment favorable for bacterial growth.
 As such, there is most likely little to no place for this technique with the advancement of off midline flap closures.6

-Finally, while not completely studied, novel techniques such as fibrin glue,9 phenol treatment,10 endoscopic approaches,11 pit picking,12 and negative pressures dressings show promise.
-For patients unable or unwilling to tolerate an operation, or those looking for a rapid return-to-work time, these approaches may become more relevant as more data emerges.
+Finally, while not completely studied, novel techniques such as fibrin glue, phenol treatment, endoscopic approaches, pit picking, and negative pressures dressings show promise.9-12 For patients unable or unwilling to tolerate an operation, or those looking for a rapid return-to-work time, these approaches may become more relevant as more data emerges.
 Also, while data is limited, many of these techniques report 80–85% cure rate.
 Of the 15% that fail, a cleft lift is indicated.
-The authors have noted a pattern in their own practice that long term disease management is often achieved through noninvasive means in 85% of our patients
+The author has noted a pattern in their own practice that long-term disease management is often achieved through non-invasive means in 85% of our patients.

 Patients with recurrent disease after surgical treatment are the most likely to require a complex, flap-based reconstruction and should be referred to a specialist who is familiar with treating recurrent disease.

 Here we present the case of recurrent pilonidal disease treated with a Bascom cleft lift procedure.